Why Willie Garson matters

 He could enter a scene already carrying history.

 That is why the old AmazingJews obituary-row felt too thin even by the standards of memorial posts.
 Listing his credits told readers what he had done.
 It did not explain what he was good at.
-Garson's value was not simply volume, though he had plenty of that.
+Garson's value was more than volume, though he had plenty of that.
 It was the particular emotional work he did inside ensemble television and film.
 He made friendship, eccentricity, and urban survival look necessary rather than decorative.

 Stanford Blatch worked because Garson would not let him stay a type